andree2403/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that lists all the files with a .gif
+acrostic is a poem (or other form of writing) in which the first letter